magepages/mpdocs/docs/reward-points-ultimate/index.md

 ![](https://i.imgur.com/Di3Iwom.png)

 * From the grid view, admins can acknowledge some fundamental information of an spending rate such as **ID**, **Website**, **Customer Group**, **Spending Point**, **Discount Received** and **Priority**.
 Also, admins can:
-  * **Delete**: Tick the checkbox of the spending rate they want to delete, then choose “Delete” in the ``Action`` box (at the left of the grid).
-Choose “OK” in the confirmation message.
   * To edit an spending rate, choose “Edit” in the **Action** column.
 * Admins can filter, hide or display **Column** or export rates.